-BANNED!
-All cut-out, one-size-fits, Ten Top Tips or ‘lock-in’ tricks
+NO cut-outs, one-size-fits, Ten Top Tips or ‘lock-in’ tricks!

 To be a great leader or thinker and an inspiring communicator together, you need to work beyond the superficial.
-At the outset you recognise how unique you are.
+At the outset we both recognise how unique you are.
 Coaching with Tony Corballis works with your own natural competence, without pressing you into a carbon cut-out.

 - The Corballis Communication approach is informed by current thinking on treating you as individual.